CanKarabulut/appcircle-sample-react-native/README.md

 # Appcircle Sample App for React Native Builds

 This is a sample React Native app for testing React Native App build functionality in Appcircle.
-As a cross-platform project, this repository can be used both for iOS and Android builds.
+As a cross-platform project, this repository can be used both for iOS and Android builds.s

 ## Using the Appcircle Build Module
 You can find more information about the Appcircle Build Module and how to connect a Git repository in the [Appcircle Documentation](https://docs.appcircle.io/build/)..